 Exchanges: the Warwick Research Journal is the peer-reviewed, open access, interdisciplinary research journal of the Institute of Advanced Study (IAS), University of Warwick.
 We are inviting high-quality interdisciplinary submissions from researchers at all stages of their careers in all academic fields.

-Submissions which do not engage with the theme of ‘Truth and Evidence’ are also welcome.
+Submissions which do not engage with the theme of ‘Autonomy’ are also welcome.

 We publish a variety of content: